Instructions Reference

 #Keys and Cross-References

-xsl:key defines an index over a document — a precomputed lookup structure that the key() function uses for fast retrieval.
-If you have ever added an index to a database column to speed up queries, you already understand the concept.
-Keys turn O(n) linear scans into O(1) hash lookups.
+xsl:key defines an index over a document: a precomputed lookup structure that the key() function uses for fast retrieval.
+Keys turn a linear scan across the whole document into a direct hash lookup.

 #Contents